BRIEF SUMMARY OF WHAT THE NEW LAW SAYS:

 TEST KITS may be obtained from UdderHealth.com in Idaho (this is the company we recommend, there are others).
 UH gets glowing reviews from many of our producers.
 The MT state lab will not accept small producer milk.
 There are lots of other great resources at UH as well.
 See below for testing number standards to shoot for.

-There will be a one time $60 fee for UH to set up your custom account and to spend time to find out your needs and to help you trouble shoot issues that may arise for the duration of the time you use their services.
 These are highly experienced and seasoned professionals.
 The owner, Dr. Britten, is a veterinarian with degrees in epidemiology and microbiology.
 His daughter Justine, the lab director, has a PhD in Veterinary and Dairy Science and she is a member of our Facebook group page.
 We are so grateful to have them in our corner!

 Some of our goat producers like UBRL.org for goat testing.